dtrelogan/react-formstate/docs/basicExample.md

 - business logic is encapsulated in your form component, not your reusable input components.
 - invalid data does not leave your form component, insulating your application, allowing it to focus on more important things.
-- saves a lot of time and effort for common tasks while also providing the proper extension points for whatever you need to accomplish.
+- saves time and effort for common tasks while providing the necessary extension points.
-  - in other words it helps you get work done but doesn't get in your way.
+  - will help you get work done and won't get in your way.